-We also note that the objective in \eqref{eq:FGL_objective} was earlier used in \citet{kolar13multiatticml} and \citet{Kolar2014Graph} for estimation of graphical models from multi-attribute data.
+We also note that the objective in \eqref{eq:FGL_objective} was previously used in \citet{kolar13multiatticml} and \citet{Kolar2014Graph} for the estimation of graphical models from multi-attribute data.

-However, the requirement that $X_i(\cdot)$ lies in a subspace with finite dimension may be violated in many practical applications and negates one of the primary benefits of considering the observations as functions.
-Unfortunately, the extension to infinite-dimensional data is nontrivial, and indeed Condition 2 in \citet{Qiao2015Functional} requires that the observed functional data lies within a finite-dimensional span.
+However, the requirement that $X_i(\cdot)$ lies in a subspace with finite-dimension may be violated in many practical applications and negates one of the primary benefits of considering the observations as functions.
+Unfortunately, the extension to infinite-dimensional data is nontrivial, and indeed Condition 2 in \citet{Qiao2015Functional} requires that the observed functional data lie within a finite-dimensional span.
 To see why, we first note that $\Sigma^{X,M^\star}$ is always a compact operator on $\mathbb{R}^{pM^\star}$.
 Thus, as $M^\star \to \infty$, the smallest eigenvalue of $\Sigma^{X,M^\star}$ will go to zero.
 As a consequence, $\Sigma^{X,M^\star}$ becomes increasingly ill-conditioned, and $\Theta^{X,M^\star}$, the inverse of $\Sigma^{X,M^\star}$ will become ill-defined when $M^\star=\infty$.
-This behaviour makes the estimation of a functional graphical model ---at least through the basis expansion approach proposed by \citet{Qiao2015Functional}---generally infeasible for truly infinite-dimensional functional data.
-When the data is truly infinite-dimensional, the best we can do is to estimate a finite-dimensional approximation and hope that it captures the relevant information.
+This behavior makes the estimation of a functional graphical model---at least through the basis expansion approach proposed by \citet{Qiao2015Functional}---generally infeasible for truly infinite-dimensional functional data.
+When the data are truly infinite-dimensional, the best we can do is to estimate a finite-dimensional approximation and hope that it captures the relevant information.